sysbiosig/Jetka_et_al_Nature_communications_2018/README.md

 ### How to run the software on your data

-1. R_codes - to simulate a model of receptor-ligand binding model with false signal and estimate its capacity for different false signal distribution, you need only to change initial paramteres given at the beginning of the script.
+1. R_codes - to simulate a model of receptor-ligand binding model with false signal and estimate its capacity for different false signal distribution, you need to change initial paramteres given at the beginning of the script.

-2. Matlab_codes_BA - to estimate channel capacity of an arbitray discrete channel you need only to specify the path to its probability matrix saved as a txt file.
+2. Matlab_codes_BA - to estimate channel capacity of an arbitray discrete channel, one must specify a path to channel's probability matrix saved as a txt file.

 3. Matlab_codes_StocSensCapacity
 You can either:
-* add new parameters' sets in `models_parameters/` directory for existing models and specify to use it in main script
+* add new parameters' sets in `models_parameters/` directory for existing models and specify to use it in main scripts
-* add new model in `models/` and its parameters in `models_parameters/` directory
+* add new model in `models/` and its parameters in `models_parameters/` directory and use one of existing running scripts as the template